George Kanngieser

 George Frederick Kanngieser (27 February 1912 – 27 January 1997) was an Australian rules footballer who played with Collingwood in the Victorian Football League (VFL).

 Family

 The son of Jonathan Anthony Kanngieser (1877-1952), and Emily Letitia Kanngieser (1880-1916), née Trinnear, George Frederick Kanngieser was born in Collingwood on 27 February 1912.
 He married Mary Lorrane Cario Bennet in 1937.

 Football

-Collingwood (VFL)

-Promoted from the Second XVIII, he played his only First XVIII match for Collingwood on 24 August 1935, against Melbourne.
+Promoted from the Collingwood Second XVIII, he played his only First XVIII match for Collingwood on 24 August 1935, against Melbourne.
 Selected in the first ruck, in a drawn match — Collingwood 11.13 (79) to Melbourne's 10.19 (79) — "Kanngieser, for a newcomer, showed promise".

-Brunswick (VFA)

 He was cleared from Collingwood to Brunswick Football Club, in the Victorian Football Association (VFA) in 1937.

-Preston (VFA)
+He played fifteen games there for two years, selected as an emergency for Brunswick in the 1938 grand final, but was not part of the premiership team.

-Having played for Brunswick in the 1938 Grand Final, Kanngieser was cleared from Brunswick to Preston Football Club, also in the VFA, in 1939.
+Kanngieser was cleared from Brunswick to Preston Football Club, also in the VFA, in 1939, where he played two games.